courtcraw/mesadu_wdbinaries/docs/lab3.md

 <br> -->

 ## Task 2.
 Run the model
 Delete (or comment out) <code>mass_change</code> in <code>inlist_project</code>.
 Run the model (don't forget to clean and make).
 During the model's evolution, you should see a bump that grows and ignites in the TRho plot that is larger than that seen in Lab 2.
-Compare this difference to [Bauer+2017](https://ui.adsabs.harvard.edu/abs/2017ApJ...845...97B/abstract), Figure 8 (below).
+Compare this difference to <a href="https://ui.adsabs.harvard.edu/abs/2017ApJ...845...97B/abstract" target="_blank">Bauer+2017</a>, Figure 8 (below).

 <img src="./assets/Baueretal_2017_Fig8.png" alt="Figure 8 from Bauer et al., 2017" width="600"/>